cbillowes/curious-programmer-titanium/articles/2021/2021-11-20-clojurescript-tailwindcss/index.md

 ---

 The goal of this guide is to create a ClojureScript web application with Clojure CLI and integrate with Tailwind CSS.
-Here's a shadow-cljs [guide][shadow-cljs-tailwindcss] by Jacek Schae.
+If you are looking to create a shadow-cljs project then you can follow this [guide][shadow-cljs-tailwindcss] by Jacek Schae.

 There are a few assumptions and they are that you are already familiar with

 - [Node.js][nodejs.org]
 - [npm][npmjs.com]
+- [Clojure CLI][cli-guide]
 - [ClojureScript][clojurescript.org]
-- [Clojure CLI][cli-guide]
 - [Webpack][webpack.js.org]
 - [Tailwind][tailwindcss.com]